Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ## Molecular Dynamics Simulation of Water and Ice by TIP5P Code ##

-Microwave heating of water and ice states is studied by molecular dynamics simulations.
+Microwave heating of the water and ice states is studied by molecular dynamics simulations.
 We use the 5-point atoms of water molecules called the TIP5P-Ewald summation algorithm.
 This is the second generation to the first one of 3-point SPC/E shake/rattle algorithm (JCP, 2007).
-There is a four-water molecule to calculate positive two hydrogens q_H= 0.241e and negative two hydrogens q_L= -0.241e with e the electron charge.
+A four-water molecule is specified to calculate positive two hydrogens q_H= 0.241e and negative two hydrogens q_L= -0.241e with e the electron charge.
-The fifth oxygen site called the dummy site q_O=0 is to correlate with adjacent molecules with the Lennard-Jones potential Psi(r)= eps_A/r^12 -eps_B /r^6 (Ref.
+The fifth oxygen atom called the dummy site q_O=0 is to correlate with adjacent molecules using the Lennard-Jones potential Psi(r)= eps_A/r^12 -eps_B /r^6 (Ref.
 1).

-Simulations of molecular dynamics of water and ice are shown at README.md and PDF documents on this repository.
+Molecular dynamics simulations of water and ice are shown at README.md and PDF documents on this repository.
 These are "Water_TIP5P_Simulation.pdf" for numerical coding and "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_code.pdf" for physics simulations.

-The ice state of freezing by microwaves, which is our theory discovery in J.Chem.Phys.
+The freezing ice state by microwaves, which is our theory discovery in J.Chem.Phys.
 2007 (Ref.
 2), remains basically the same due to the structure of six-membered ice !

-Methane hydrate simulations are to be executed by the TIP5P code, like with the SPC/E code (Ref.
+Methane hydrate simulations are to be executed by the TIP5P code, like with the SPC/E algorithm (Ref.
 3).
-As natural resorces, however, methane is known environmentally to be a hazardous substance much more than carbon dioxide.
+As natural resources, however, methane is known environmentally a substance of 20-60 times much more harzardous than carbon dioxide.
-The methane that is mined and burnt in air should be confined back to the interior of the deep earth.
+The methane that is once mined and burnt in air should be confined back to the deep earth interior.

 ### Procedure of Water Molecules by 5-Points Method ###